Viewing the Plan

 - Following the hearing, the Council referred 'energy' issues to its Land Use and Environment Committee and 'economy' issues to its Community Economic Revitalization Committee.

-- The full Council is scheduled to continue its discussion of the Comprehensive Plan on September 9 and 16, and on October 7.
+- The full Council is scheduled to continue its discussion of the Comprehensive Plan on September 16, October 7, and October 21.

 - Request a presentation about the update to your organization or neighborhood by emailing firstname.lastname@example.org